Achievable logoAchievable logo

 • The questions will always appear in the following order: Passage A questions, Passage B questions, compare A with B questions.

-In addition to passages types, you’ll also notice that all the questions on the reading section aren’t the same.
-That’s because there are different question types as well.
+In addition to passage types, you’ll also notice that not all Reading questions work the same way.
+That’s because the ACT uses different question types.

 ACT reading question types

-The ACT reading section chunks its question types into three broad categories.
-The three broader categories include the following: key Ideas and details, craft and structure, and integration of knowledge and ideas.
+The ACT groups Reading questions into three broad categories: key ideas and details, craft and structure, and integration of knowledge and ideas.

 Key ideas and details